Party of the Democratic Revolution: Break from the PRI (1986–1988)

 After public criticisms and debate between the Democratic Current and the PRI, ten Democratic Current members signed Working Document Number One which was the official beginning of the Democratic Current.
 However, the PRI refused to acknowledge the Democratic Current as an organization unless they joined a union, which was allowed in the PRI.
 The forming of a group that was not united because of work but because of difference in ideology within the PRI caused fear of division within the party.

 Once de la Madrid's six-year term as president was coming to a close, the PRI chose six possible candidates for president and notably did not choose Cárdenas.
-The PRI had no process to apply as candidate so Cárdenas could not run as a candidate for president.
-On October 4, 1987 Carlos Salinas de Gortari was ultimately chosen as the PRI candidate.
+The PRI had no process to apply as a candidate so Cárdenas could not run as a candidate for president.
+On 4 October 1987, Carlos Salinas de Gortari was ultimately chosen as the PRI candidate.
 Gortari did not embody anything that the Democratic Current wanted and many of the Democratic Current members left the PRI including Cárdenas during November 1987.
 Some Democratic Current members went on to support Cárdenas in his 1988 quest for presidency and help in the founding of the PRD.